-Before we get into OWA’s Hair Wash and about how it’s different, first we need to speak about what it’s different from.
-We must address what liquid shampoo is.
-What makes a shampoo a shampoo must be understood.
-So, what is shampoo anyways?
+Before we get into OWA’s Hair Wash and about how it’s different, first we need to talk about what it’s different from.
+What makes a shampoo a shampoo?

-Let’s take a recipe for a cake.
-Just like a cake, shampoo has an ingredient list.
+Consider a cake recipe.
+Similarly, shampoo has a list of ingredients.
 And just like a cake, these general ingredients are what make a cake, well, a cake.
-Take flour for example.
-There is all-purpose flour, whole-wheat flour, almond flour, etc. You get the idea.
+Take flour, for example.
+There is all-purpose flour, whole-wheat flour, almond flour, etc. Pretty much any cake includes some type of flour, but the different types and amounts of this single ingredient result in a variety of different cakes.
+You get the idea.
 And so it is with shampoo.

 - Water (in liquid shampoos)

 Now you are probably wondering why the ingredient list on the back of your shampoo bottle is so long.
 In terms of the chemistry of shampoo, to get the modern, scientifically-advanced shampoo you are used to, you do need more than 6 ingredients.
 To keep it simple, here is the breakdown of the general ingredient list.

 In a liquid shampoo, water is the primary ingredient.
 On average, water makes up 80% of the shampoo by weight.
 Water acts as a carrier solvent to deliver the other ingredients that have more necessary functions for your hair.
 Water can also be used to dilute harsh detergents, like sulfates, to reduce irritation when in use.
 With more recent raw material innovation, including the movement away from harsh detergents like sulfates, water is no longer serving that purpose.
 The ingredients we use today are milder, giving brands an opportunity to move away from water as a primary ingredient in shampoo.
 Like us at OWA!